stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 getter (of type `JSIO $ f a` for a context `f` and return type `a`) and a setter (of type `f a -> JSIO ()`).
-They differ in the context, in which a value is wrapped (`I` if the attribute is mandatory for a type an non-nullable, `Maybe` if it is mandatory but possibly `null`, and `Optional`, if the attribute might be altogether unset, in which case the getter at the FFI returns `undefined`), as well as whether it is possible to always get a concrete value when invoking the getter (this is even possible for optional attributes, if they have a default value defined in the spec).
+They differ in the context, in which a value is wrapped (`I` if the attribute is mandatory for and non-nullable, `Maybe` if it is mandatory but possibly `null`, and `Optional`, if the attribute might be missing altogether, in which case the getter at the FFI returns `undefined`), as well as whether it is possible to always get a concrete value when invoking the getter (this is even possible for optional attributes, if they have a default value defined in the spec).

+Although the Javascript constants `null` and `undefined` both describe a missing value, the can - depending on context - still have different semantics, therefore we use two different pairs of Idris2 types to deal with these.
+In foreign function calls, nullable values are represented by external type `Nullable a`, which is converted to `Maybe a` in the `*Raw` modules.
+Optional attributes and function arguments are represented by the external type `UndefOr a` at the FFI and marshalled from and to `Optional a`, a monadic type isomorphic to `Maybe a`.

+The `JS.Attribute` modules provides some utility functions and operators for accessing and updating the value stored in an attribute.
+New operators are always a delicate topic, so this module only adds six of them. `(.=)` is an infix version of `set`, as is `(=.)`, which is useful when the object, to which an attribute belongs, is stored in a traversable structure.
+Likewise, `(%=)` modifies an attribute's stored value, and `(=%)` is again the flipped variant.
+Finally, there are two operators `(!>)` and `(?>)` use for registering callback functions, a topic discussed in more detail below.